Raqueldelamer/Hello-World/README.md

 # Hello-World
-{"name":"Hello-World","description":"This is your first repo!","homepage":"https://github.com","private":false,"is_template":true}
+{"name":"Hello-World","description":"This is your first repo!","homepage":"https://github.com",
+"private":false,
+"is_template":true}
 <br><br>
 This is your first repo!